Higher EAF

 Is it working?

-Improving planned maintenance has reduced unplanned breakdowns and helped limit load shedding - with South Africa recording more than 180 days without load shedding by mid-November 2025.
+Improving planned maintenance has reduced unplanned breakdowns and helped limit load shedding - with Eskom achieving 365 days without load shedding for the first time in eight years on 16 May 2026.

 Actions

-Eskom is working to contain maintenance operations within prescribed timelines, and avoid outage slips that contributed to load shedding in winter 2025.
+Eskom has taken measures to contain maintenance operations within prescribed timelines, and avoid outage slips that contributed to load shedding in winter 2025.

-Most of the Generation recovery Plan objectives have been met- the focus is now on sustaining the recovery.
+Most of the Generation Recovery Plan objectives have been met; the focus is now on sustaining the recovery and addressing load reduction.

 Are there plans?